Our Blogs – Slepian Ellexson, PLLC

 Compassionate Allowances accelerate the SSDI approval process

-Published on October 9th, 2019 by Web Master
+Published on October 9th, 2019 by Eric Slepian

 According to the Social Security Administration (SSA), the average wait time for a hearing after filing a Social Security Disability Insurance claim is more than 20 months.
 For some people with the most serious medical conditions and disabilities, the nearly two years of waiting is simply not possible.
 They need immediate SSDI help.
 The Social […]